Integrating AI into Medicine

 They made the predictions of the machine learning model available to a larger group of people for this very reason, not just physicians but also social workers, occupational therapists, nurses, and others who “told us they really would like to be part of this process.”
 The whole thing, li explains, is “kind of a democratization of the advanced care planning process.”

 Once the model alerts the care team, the conversation itself takes precedence.
 For this intervention, Li and his team also worked with Winnie Teuteberg, MD, clinical associate professor of primary care and population health.
-She developed guidelines for advanced care planning conversations through her serious ailments conversation program, which came out of the Ariadne labs, a program that was founded by Atul Gawande at Harvard.
+She developed guidelines for advanced care planning conversations through her Serious Illness Care Program, which came out of the Ariadne labs, a program that was founded by Atul Gawande at Harvard.

 This project is also currently live at Stanford, with a few adjustments still pending to “ramp up workflow.”